Code-Institute-Submissions/milestone-one-5/README.md

 * The smooth scrolling overlap feature and fixed background images are disabled on smaller devices and the site reverts to a single page long scroll site at a width of 1024px
 * There is a Navigation bar at the top of the site - This bar is fixed and does not dissapear when scrolling - The Navigation bar collapses on smaller devices and a button appears which gives access to the Nav-Links on smaller devices
 * Users can navigate to each section on the site by clicking the appropriate link within the Navigation bar - The buttons/links are designated by name corresponding to their respective sections
+* Users can also scroll through the site by clicking on the small down facing chevrons located at the bottom of each section.

+## **Interactions that are fully functional include:**
+1. The Local Site Navigation links located in the Navigation Bar fixed at the top of the site - These links also function on smaller devices and are accessed via the Toggle at the top right of the screen
+1. The Social Media links in the sidebar which are linked to external sites
+1. Links to open Modals (a small overlay box with content)
+1. Links to close Modals
+1. All scrolling chevrons

+## **Areas where a link or interaction will not function as intended:**
+### **This is because this is a static site with no backend currently.**
+1. The 'Get my free download' in the Call to Action modal opened by clicking on the !
+Free Download of our latest Album ! and the icon on the right side.
+1. All of the 'Tickets' buttons in the 'Shows' section
+1. The 'Send project request' in the Lets Work Together modal in the 'Contact' section.
+1. The 'Sign Up' form at the bottom of the 'Contact' section.

 ## Owner Goals
 #### For the owner the goals are: